dalmirdasilva/ArduinoMessagingProtocol/README.md

 }
 * = field length in bytes
 ```
-A message could carry up to 255 bytes.
+A message can carry up to 255 bytes.

 ### Depends on:
 - ArduinoIO <git@github.com:dalmirdasilva/ArduinoIO.git>